MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

    This component displays a header, which you will replace later.

-   Next, you wire up this component in the app. `App.jsx is the main component that is loaded, which represents the todo application.
+   Next, wire up this component in the app. `App.jsx` is the main component that is loaded, which represents the todo application.
 This component is used in the `main.jsx` file.

 1. In Solution Explorer, open `App.jsx`, remove all imports from the top, and clear out the contents of the return statement.
 The file should look like the following.